bryanmontesv/incubator-spot/spot-oa/plugins/README.md

 - spot-oa/ui/proxy/js/stores/WidgetFormStore.js
 - spot-oa/ui/ proxy /js/stores/WidgetRequestsStore.js

-WidgetFormStore make a requests to bring the information of each plugin and show it into SPOT
+WidgetFormStore make a requests to bring the information of each plugin and show it into SPOT.

 WidgetRequestsStore make a request to send the information of the submitted plugin.
 The URL is on the metadata (endpoint) of each plugin.json